DanielHara/leetcode-solutions/README.md

 # Leetcode-solutions

-Having cracked 900+ questions on Leetcode (check out my profile on https://leetcode.com/haradaniel/), trying to aim for 1 question a day since 2019, I'll start to publish my solutions here too!
+After having cracked quite a few questions on Leetcode (check out my profile on https://leetcode.com/haradaniel/), trying to aim for 1 question a day since 2019, I started to publish my solutions here too!

 The inspiration for solving one question everyday came from the great book Atomic Habits: https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299